 I need information about...

 If daily activity is new to you, start slow and steady.
 Begin with 10 minutes of activity each day.
 Then work up to at least 40 minutes of moderate to high intensity physical activity on at least 3 to 4 days each week.
 Do this by adding a few minutes each week.
 It doesn’t have to be done all at once.
 Each active period throughout the day adds up.

 You don’t have to join a gym or own pricey sports equipment.
 Just get out and walk.
 Walking is an aerobic exercise that makes your heart and lungs work hard.
 It helps your heart and blood vessels.
-Walking requires only a sturdy pair of sneakers and your own two feet.
-The more you walk, the easier it gets.
+Walking needs only a sturdy pair of sneakers and your own two feet.
+The more you walk, the easier it gets:

 Schedule time every day to move your feet.